Your pup may be covered in hair but that does not protect him from the sun. Dogs like humans need sun protection, too.

 Below is a roundup of some of our favorites.

 Another spray, we are obsessed with is from Gerrard Larriett Aromatherapy Pet Care.
 The line has a product called Vitamin & Essential Oil Sunscreen and Skin Conditioner For Dogs.
-Like the other, it contains UVA and UVB inhibitors, to help block the sun’s harmful rays.
+Like the others, it contains UVA and UVB inhibitors, to help block the sun’s harmful rays.
 And it also has vitamins and essential oils to provide extra protection.
-For instance, its lavender oil is known to protect against certain bacteria (amazing!), the aloe vera will help sooth redness and some think vitamin E can stop the aging process by blocking the free radicals in your dog’s body.
-Plus, cruelty free.
-Not bad!
+For instance, its lavender oil is known to protect against certain bacteria, the aloe vera will help sooth redness and some think vitamin E can stop the aging process by blocking the free radicals in your dog’s body.

-Wipes are easy to use and a soothing way to apply sunscreen to your pup.
+Wipes are easy to use and a soothing way to apply dog sunscreen to your pup.
 It is great for those dogs who are anxious, or are movers and shakers.
-Also, wipes are amazing if you just need certain areas protected, like the ears, nose and muzzle.
+Also, dog sunscreen wipes are amazing if you just need certain areas protected, like the ears, nose and muzzle.

 There aren’t a ton out there, but we found Petkin doggy sunwipes tends to do the job.
 The wipes’ protection can be compared to SPF 15 for humans.
-Because of the material, the sunscreen is not greasy and can easily be wiped on dogs (again, small, specific spots are best for this product).
+Because of the material, the sunscreen is not greasy and can easily be wiped on dogs.
+(Again, small, specific spots are best for this product.)
 It also has a summery beach smell of coconut vanilla, which makes your dog smell yummy while he is safe in the sun.
-There is one important thing to keep in mind, these wipes should not be used on broken skin or in the eye area.
+These wipes should not be used on broken skin or in the eye area.
 The active ingredient — the one that protects against the sun — can irritant your dog.
 So, definitely be cautious.